GHyee/SeniorDETechAssessment-23/1_data_pipelines/README.md

 3. Check if the field `email` ends with `@emailprovider.com` or `@emailprovider.net`.
 4. Check if either `first_name` and `last_name` are not empty.

-The records that successfully pass all the validation will be further processed while the failed records are stored as CSV files in the [failed_data](/1_data_pipelines/failed_data) folder.
+The records that successfully pass all the validation will be further processed while the failed records are stored as CSV files in the [unsuccessful_applicants](/1_data_pipelines/unsuccessful_applicants) folder.
 The reason of validation failure will also be found in the `validation_check` field.

-**Sample failed data**:
+**Sample Unsuccessful data**:

 | first_name | last_name | email                              | date_of_birth | mobile_no | above_18 | validate_check      |
 |------------|-----------|------------------------------------|---------------|-----------|----------|---------------------|